kongware/scriptum/ch-1.md

 ### Higher order functions

 We are not done generalizing.
-When functions are just first class values let us pass a function to another one and see what is happening.
+When functions are just first class values let us pass a function to another one and see what is happening:

 ```Javascript
 const app = f => x => f(x);